Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 This is possible by providing your bot with a YouTube API key and a Spotify API key.
 Instructions for setting both can be found under ``[p]audioset youtubeapi`` and ``[p]audioset spotifyapi``.

-The YouTube API keys that are being given out these days only have 10000 units of quota per day, which is equivalent to 100 Spotify song lookups.
-There is a local metadata cache that Audio uses to be able to retain information about song lookups, though.
+The YouTube API keys that are being given out currently only have 10000 units of quota per day, which is equivalent to 100 Spotify song lookups.
+There is a local metadata cache that Audio uses to be able to retain information about song lookups.
 For example, with a 500 song Spotify playlist, the bot will be able to fetch the first 100 songs the first day the Spotify playlist URL is used with Audio, then the next day it will be able to use the first 100 lookups from the local cache, and use the API credits to look up the next 100 songs.
 After 5 days of playing the Spotify playlist through Audio, that playlist will be fully cached locally until the cached entries are set to expire and will not require